 When wielding their favored weapons Weapon Masters exhibit an uncanny amount of control and finesse, striking with more accuracy blows that are more lethal than those of any other warrior.
 They are deadly and fast, and are trained to fight without encumbrance, as they consider armor the crutch of the martially unskilled."

-- At 1st level, can use Ki Strike once per day.
+- At 1st level, gains a pool of Ki he can use once per day to perform various abilities.
 For every 4 levels, the ability can be used an additional time per day.
 This ability improves significantly at levels 10 and 19.

 - At 1st level, gains a +1 bonus to hit and damage with melee weapons.
 For every 4 levels, this bonus increases by +1, up to +5 at 16th level.